 Sweet clover is an ideal pasture plant for land to remain in pasture for a short period.
-Sweet clover also makes a nuisance of itself in our seed-producing areas in that the plants volunteer readily.
+Sweet clover makes a nuisance of itself in our seed-producing areas in that the plants volunteer readily.
 For that reason it is well to keep sweet clover out of areas specializing in the production of alfalfa and clover seeds.
 In such areas red clover can be substituted for sweet clover.
-Use 6 pounds of red clover and 8 pounds of mountain brome.
+Use 5 pounds of red clover and 10 pounds of mountain brome or 8 pounds of slender wheatgrass.